Hilton Honors American Express Surpass® Card

 Curious about the Hilton Honors Surpass card?
 Let’s take a closer look at its features, advantages, disadvantages, and overall suitability for frequent and not-so-frequent travelers.

 These are the key features of the Hilton Honors American Express Surpass Card.

 Welcome OfferWhen you spend at least $2,000 in eligible purchases on your card within 3 months of opening your account, you get 130,000 Honors points.
 That's good for as many as 26 free nights at a Category 1 property.
 Terms apply.

 Earning Honors Points

-All other purchases earn an unlimited 3 points per $1 spent.
+All other purchases earn 3 points per $1 spent.
 As long as you have some account activity (earning or redeeming points) within any given 12-month period, your points never expire.